 When skin is affected by environmental assault (and everyone’s skin is) or you have signs of aging, uneven skin tone, enlarged pores, and skin prone to bumps, retinol steps in and seems to intuitively know what your skin needs to minimize those concerns.

-In short, lots of things about your skin’s appearance can improve when you add a product with stable retinol to your skincare routine.
+In short, lots of things about your skin’s appearance can improve when you use retinol to boost your skin care routine.

 How Retinol Functions in Skin